Bears fall for the first time at home since October of 2011

 Baylor -vs- Iowa State soccer, 10/21/12

-Entering her seventh season as the Bears' head coach, and second as co-head coach, former U.S. National Team member Marci Jobson guided her 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed the 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.
+Marci Jobson, the winningest coach in program history, enters her eighth season with the program as a volunteer assistant coach after spending the last two seasons as the Bears' co-head coach with her husband and current head coach, Paul.
+The former U.S. National Team member was BU's head coach for her first five years in Waco, guiding the 2012 team to the program's first Big 12 Championship title and deepest run in the NCAA Tournament with a Sweet 16 appearance, and pushed her 2013 squad to the program's highest-ever ranking by the National Soccer Coaches Association of America (NSCAA) at No. 9.

-Since taking the reins in 2008, along with husband Paul, the Jobsons have increased the program's win total in five of the last six years, both overall and in Big 12 play.
-The last 2011-12 seasons resulted in unprecedented success as the Bears have posted 15 or more wins back-to-back for the first time in program history and have advanced past the NCAA Tournament first round both times - another program first.
+Since the Jobsons took the reins in 2008, they have increased the program's win total in four of the last six years.
+The 2011-12 seasons resulted in unprecedented success as the Bears posted 15 or more wins back-to-back for the first time in program history and advanced past the NCAA Tournament first round both times - another program first.

-Not only has success under Jobson come on the field, it has come in the classroom as well as in her six years as head coach 82 student-athletes have been named Academic All-Big 12, leading all Big 12 schools during that span.
+Not only has success under the Jobsons come on the field, it has come in the classroom as well, as in her six years as head coach 95 student-athletes have been named Academic All-Big 12, leading all Big 12 schools during that span.
 Additionally, BU placed five student-athletes on the CoSIDA Academic All-District team, including a program record three on the first team.
 For the first time since 2010 and fourth time ever, the program earned one of the Big 12's Dr. Prentice Gautt Postgraduate Scholarship honors as Kat Ludlow was a recipient.

 The 2013 season saw Baylor surpass the 10-win mark for the fourth straight season -- the first such run since the program did so five straight years from 1996-2000.
 Additionally, BU set program records for most matches without a loss (31), most home matches without a loss (17) and most consecutive home wins (14).
 Perhaps the highlight of the season was getting off to a hot start to earn a No. 9 ranking in the NSCAA poll on Sept.
 3, 2013 -- the program's highest-ever ranking by the NSCAA.